terencechain/consensus-specs/specs/_features/epbs/fork-choice.md

 ## Helpers

 ### Modified `LatestMessage`
-**Note:** The class is modified to keep track of the slot instead of the epoch
+**Note:** The class is modified to keep track of the slot instead of the epoch.

 ```python
 @dataclass(eq=True, frozen=True)